dkosmari/System-Font-Replacer/README.md

 Not every game/app has good a font rendering implementation.
 Some cannot handle more "advanced" TTF fonts, and will either render it incorrectly, or outright crash.

-Please do not report bugs about crashes that only occur with some fonts, that's a problem with the game/app, there's nothing this plugin can do to fix it.
+Please do not report bugs about crashes that only occur with some fonts, that's a limitation inside the game/app, there's nothing this plugin can do to fix it.

 ## Large fonts